redhat-ai-dev/lcs-support/README.md

 When using the setup capabilities of this repository, Lightspeed Core and Llama Stack will be deployed together, each as a separate service.

 The Llama Stack image is built from [https://github.com/redhat-ai-dev/llama-stack](https://github.com/redhat-ai-dev/llama-stack) and contains the latest needs of our team.
+You can override the `run.yaml` that is built into this image by adding your desired `run.yaml` file (named as `run.yaml`) to the `/resources` directory.

 For information about the Lightspeed Core Service (LCS) sidecar, including configuration and deployment, see [LCS-SIDECAR.md](./docs/lcs-sidecar/LCS-SIDECAR.md).